Overview

 Simulations Techniques and Financial Modelling

-This module focuses on applications of numerical methods and programming languages to finance.
-Students will learn how to generate scenarios using popular financial models, like the Black-Scholes model, the Heston model, the Variance Gamma model and more.
+Students will learn how to generate scenarios using popular financial models, like the Heston model, the SABRs model, the Variance Gamma model and more.
 Students will also gain a sound knowledge of Fourier-based methods, simulation methods such as Monte Carlo and empirical bootstrap, in addition to covering a primer in Artificial Neural Networks.
-Focus is placed on applications in option pricing, risk management and portfolio performance evaluation.

 Term 3